TYPO3-Headless/nuxt-typo3/docs/from-scratch/2-frontend.md

 ```

 ::: tip CORS
-If you use various domain for your frontend and API - please make sure that API sends responses with [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header.
+If you use various domains for your frontend and/or the API, please make sure that the API sends responses incorporating the [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header.
 For your local development you can use [proxy-module](https://github.com/nuxt-community/proxy-module)
 :::

-#### Now it's time to some customize.
+#### Now it's time for some customisation.